The Return of Dr. Octagon: Reception

 Metacritic, which compiles reviews from a wide range of critics, gives the album a score of 61%, denoting generally favorable reviews.
 The album did not chart.

 The earliest reviews of the album, published by the LA Weekly and Newsweek, were positive.
 Rolling Stone critic Christian Hoard wrote that "Octagon's verses often feel unfocused and random, but when he bears down he can be mesmerizing, channeling his quick-tongued rhymes with streetwise brassiness and cosmic vibrations."
-Allmusic reviewer Marisa Brown wrote that the album "doesn't always make a lot of sense, but that's the beauty of it.
+AllMusic reviewer Marisa Brown wrote that the album "doesn't always make a lot of sense, but that's the beauty of it.
 It's a kind of concept album that concentrates more on the actual overall sound than the concepts.
 Its elements are all on the very edge of control, which is both exhilarating and terrifying at the same time; if it works, it could bring us to where we've never been, protect us from what may be, but if it fails, it could kill us all."
-Hip Hop DX reviewer B. Love wrote, "This is Kool Keith's best album in years—arguably even better than his classic Octagonecologyst—and marks a fine return to form for one of rap music's most distinctive and original talents."
+HipHopDX reviewer B. Love wrote, "This is Kool Keith's best album in years—arguably even better than his classic Octagonecologyst—and marks a fine return to form for one of rap music's most distinctive and original talents."

 Other reviews were mixed.
 Pitchfork Media's Tom Breihan wrote that "Keith himself is responsible for all of the album's good moments.
 Even when he's in unhinged-rant mode, Keith's imagery often remains lucid.
 And so the album's best song is "Ants," where he comes off frantic but omnipotent...It's dense and fascinating stuff, a tantalizing glimpse of what might've happened if Keith hadn't treated the reemergence of his most popular persona like an easy payday."
 PopMatters writer Michael Frauenhofer wrote that "The Return of Dr. Octagon is still better than anything Kool Keith's done in a little while, but apart from its best tracks, it's not close to the level of his finest work of the past, and it doesn't really build much on the legend of Dr. Octagon, which still rests most firmly on the good doctor's debut."
+Geoff Johnston of Dallas Observer thought it was "not the triumphant return that most fans have been hoping for", as "the absence of [...]
+Dan the Automator and Q-Bert is painfully apparent throughout".
+The reviewer still believed the album was enjoyable, commending some of the tracks.